 Here’s the login page (notice that the header is the same):

 Here I am logged into my course and everything still looks very consistent across the site:

 One of the hallmarks of a good LMS is that it allows both students and instructors to track student progress through the course.
 LifterLMS does this well.
 This plugin provides detailed reporting tools within the admin for instructors to check on their students’ progress as they move through the course.

 Here you can see each individual learner and their course progress:

 There are also tools that show average progress through your course.

 It also crosses out each lesson as I complete it.
 The following shows a screenshot taken from the Dashboard page with a list of the courses I’m enrolled in.
-The red bar gives a visual of a learners progress through the course.
+The red bar gives a visual of learners progress through the course.
 For this course, the learner still has a lot to complete.